PPKFS/yaifl/lit/foundations/cabal.md

 mixins for using `solitude` over `Prelude`, `BlockArguments` for my love of using inline `do` blocks, and `TypeFamilies` because I like to try and be smarter than I am.

+I'd like to switch to GHC 9.2, but currently HLS doesn't like `cleff-plugin`.

 ## Library stanza
 ```cabal file=yaifl.cabal
 library